magento/pagebuilder-docs/docs/extending/how-to-add-appearances.md

-# How to add an appearance
+# How to add appearances

-Appearances provide different layout and styling options for a content type.
-For example, the Banner content type has four appearances.
-Each appearance shows a different layout for the Banner's included text and button.

-This topic shows how to add appearances to Page Builder's native content types.
+This topic shows you how to add appearances to Page Builder's native content types.
 An overview of the steps and the files you need to add are illustrated here:

 ![How to add an appearance](../images/how-to-add-appearance.svg)

 _Steps for adding appearances_

-These steps also apply to adding appearances to your custom content types and third-party content types.
+These steps also apply to adding appearances to your custom content types and any third-party content types.

 ## Step 1: Add virtual type for VisualSelect class

-First, we need a way select an appearance within the Admin UI.
+First, we need a way select our new appearance within the form.
 In Page Builder, we use the `VisualSelect` class.
 This class provides the UI for selecting different appearances.
 For example, the `VisualSelect` class for the Banner provides four appearances to choose from:

 ![Banner visual selector](../images/banner-visual-selector.png)